rombrew/phobia/doc/CLI.md

   be any part of the register name.
 * If only one register matches the specified pattern the second parameter specifies its new value.
-* You can specify a reqister number instead of its name to refer the exactly one register.
+* You can specify a register number instead of its name to refer the exactly one register.

 Something like that: